rgdawson/Rgd.Stringlist/README.md

             - Create a new TRgdStringlist with same properties as Strings1.

         WARNING, DO NOT USE:  MyStrings := Default(Stringlist);
-          as this causes a memory leak as MyStringlist gets Initialized twice and finalized once and the original FData does not get freed.
-Not sure why yet, cuz I thought it should.
+          as this causes a memory leak where MyStrings gets Initialized twice and finalized once and the original FData does not get freed.
-          INSTEAD, use MyStrings := Stringlist.Default;}
+          INSTEAD, use: MyStrings := Stringlist.Default;}